BanalApps/Encryptator_Python3/README.md

 This script is provided for transparency purposes to the users who want to prove themselves that the application is secure to use.

+It currently only supports text encryption.
+File encryption will be added soon.

 ## How to use this script
 ```
 git clone https://github.com/BanalApps/Encryptator_Python3.git